 Why Retail Media Needs an Industry-Wide Commitment to Data Transparency

-Our founder, Alex Tait, asked a Commerce Media panel at an industry event the other day whether they’d steal a march on their Retail Media counterparts by embracing a more transparent approach to data.
+Our Founder Alex Tait asked a Commerce Media* panel at New Digital Age’s Foresight event a few weeks ago whether they’d steal a march on their Retail Media counterparts by embracing a more transparent approach to data.

-He wasn’t knocked off his seat by the enthusiastic response.
-We can understand the reticence in a public forum to make such a declaration without having “aligned” with their internal teams.
-And to be fair to the panellists, one of them promised afterwards privately to come back with some considered thoughts on how feasible that would be for their proposition.
+We weren’t knocked off our seats by the enthusiastic response.
+I suppose we can understand the reticence in a public forum to make such a declaration without having “aligned” with internal teams.
+And to be fair to the panellists, one of them promised afterwards privately to come back to him with some considered thoughts on how feasible that would be for their proposition.

-However, the opportunity for them (as well as retail media networks more generally) is real we think.
+However, the opportunity for them (as well as retail media networks more generally) is real.

-There are various reasons why some retail media providers don’t share performance data or data that can be used in a marketing mix model (MMM) to measure the true incremental impact of brands’ spend.
+There are various reasons why some retail media providers don’t share performance data or data that can be used to measure the true incremental impact of brands’ spend.
 It might impact a wider relationship (or Joint Business Plan as FMCGs call their commercial relationship with retailers).
 It has long been a grumble that FMCG eCommerce teams have had over the years about the lack of transparency in some aspects of those relationships.

-Yet the largest retail media provider by spend, Amazon, has been leading the way in terms of MMM by providing access to its MMM feed for marketing mix modelling.
+Yet the largest retail media provider by spend, Amazon, has been leading the way in terms of MMM by providing access to its MMM feed.
+You can read about how we worked with Amazon to be one of the first companies to measure incrementality via MMM on their platform here.

-Retail media networks that embrace measurement transparency won’t disadvantage themselves – they’ll position for sustainable growth.
+We believe that Retail Media Networks that embrace this sort of measurement transparency won’t disadvantage themselves – they’ll position for sustainable growth.
 As CFO scrutiny intensifies, platforms demonstrating clear, verifiable incremental impact will win budget allocation.

-The goal is measurement consistency that enables retail media to be evaluated as part of an integrated marketing strategy, with the same rigour expected from any other media channel.
+The goal is consistency that enables retail media to be evaluated as part of an integrated marketing strategy, with the same rigour expected from other channels.

 Get in touch to discuss how we can accelerate your growth.